 PERA provides retirement, disability, and death benefits.
-Benefit provisions are established by state statue and can only be modified by the state legislature.
-Vested terminated employees who are entitled to benefits, but are not yet receiving them, are bound by the provisions in effect at the time they last terminated their public service.
+Benefit provisions are established by state statute and can only be modified by the state legislature.
+Vested terminated employees who are entitled to benefits, but are not receiving them yet, are bound by the provisions in effect at the time they last terminated their public service.